EternityForest/KaithemAutomation/README.md

 Kaithem includes a library for common automation tasks such as file IO, timing, executing functions in the background, formatting numbers, and more.
 It also includes a library of basic example modules, including a web-based lighting console that can be used without needing to write any code(With Enttec-type USB DMX adapters, tested on an Arduino emulation, other may be added via the API).

-The lighting console supports cue lists, multiple layers with selectable blend mode, flickering candle effects, keybindings, tracking, cue only cues, backtracking, HTP,inhibit, alpha blending, and many other features.
+The lighting console supports cue lists, multiple layers with selectable blend mode, flickering candle effects, keybindings, tracking, cue only cues, backtracking, HTP,inhibit, alpha blending, network sync(beta), and many other features.

-At the moment blend modes are per-scene, selecting one channel to use LTP for gobo selection, etc is not yet supported, but you can work around this by putting things like that on a separate layer with 100% opacity.

 ![Lighting control](screenshots/lighting.jpg)